VIPriors/vipriors-challenges-toolkit/action-recognition/eval-kit/README.md

 # VIPriors Action Recognition Challenge - Evaluation

 The evaluation of the challenge is hosted in CodaLab.
-Participating in the challenge requires a CodaLab account. ~~Please, find the evaluation server here.~~ (*The evaluation server will soon be opened*)
+Participating in the challenge requires a CodaLab account.
+Please, find the evaluation server [here](https://competitions.codalab.org/competitions/33420).

 ## Metric